MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 ### `az login`

-- Passing the service principal certificate with `--password` is deprecated and will be removed in version 2.67.0.
-Please use `--certificate` instead.
+- The `--password` parameter will not accept service principal certificate.
+Use the `--certificate` parameter instead.

 ## sql